This post contains affiliate links.

 More than just a day

 While a visit to Giethoorn is easily a day trip, we decided to have a weekend away to relax.
 We picked the right place!
 As soon as we discovered it, we wanted to go explore, so we went shortly before everything started blooming…and it was still absolutely stunning!
 It was a great decision because after dinner, all the day-trippers headed back to Amsterdam and we had a lovely quiet stroll together.
 Away from the main cluster of tourists, but still in Giethoorn and walking distance from everything, we stayed at Hotel Giethoorn.
 Super cozy and I really enjoyed the space!
+Check other hotels with availability in Giethoorn.

 Whether you want to get away from Amsterdam for the day or the weekend, Giethoorn is the place to go.
 Relax, enjoy, and soak it all in.
 It is definitely one of the most beautiful places we’ve ever seen…and we live in Amsterdam!